China says celebrities have 10 days to cough up unpaid taxes

-BEIJING (AFP) - China's tax authorities have set a 10-day deadline for entertainers and social media influencers to pay overdue taxes, part of a government campaign to tighten the noose on tax evasion and celebrity excesses.
+BEIJING • China's tax authorities have set a 10-day deadline for entertainers and social media influencers to pay overdue taxes, part of a government campaign to tighten the noose on tax evasion and celebrity excesses.

-Beijing has launched a sweeping state crackdown on tax evasion and perceived immoral behaviour in the entertainment industry, a tightening that has already targeted some of the country's biggest stars.
+Beijing has launched a sweeping state crackdown on tax evasion and perceived immoral behaviour in the entertainment industry, a tightening that has already targeted some of China's biggest stars.

-Tax bureaus in several entertainment hubs across the country - including Beijing, Shanghai, and the provinces of Guangdong, Zhejiang and Jiangsu - warned that celebrities who have under-reported earnings could face severe penalties if they do not refile by year end, according to government notices issued on Wednesday (Dec 22).
+Tax bureaus in several entertainment hubs across the country - including Beijing, Shanghai and the provinces of Guangdong, Zhejiang and Jiangsu - warned that celebrities who have under-reported earnings could face severe penalties if they do not refile by the end of the year, according to government notices issued on Wednesday.

 "If the self-inspection and self-correction are still refused or... not thorough, the taxation department will seriously deal with it," a statement from the Guangdong tax office said.

-The order comes after China's "live-streaming queen" Huang Wei was ordered to pay a record US$200 million (S$270 million) fine for tax evasion on Monday, with her social media accounts with over 110 million followers shut down a day later.
+The order comes after China's "live-streaming queen" Viya, whose real name is Huang Wei, was ordered to pay a record US$200 million (S$272 million) fine for tax evasion on Monday.
+Her social media accounts with more than 110 million followers were shut down a day later.

 Chinese actress Zheng Shuang was also hit with a US$46 million fine for tax evasion in August.

-Fan was one of China's highest paid actresses before her downfall and appeared in the X-Men and Iron Man film franchises.

-The State Administration of Radio, Film and Television has said it had "zero tolerance" for tax evasion and entertainers' "sky-high pay".
+The State Administration of Radio, Film and Television has said it has "zero tolerance" for tax evasion and entertainers' "sky-high pay".

 The tightening coincides with the launch of President Xi Jinping's "common prosperity" drive to reduce economic inequality - partly by reining in excessive incomes in the entertainment and technology sectors.